Water wheel: Navigation

-Apart from its use in milling and water-raising, ancient engineers applied the paddled waterwheel for automatons and in navigation.
+Apart from its use in milling and water-raising, ancient engineers applied the paddled water wheel for automatons and in navigation.
 Vitruvius (X 9.5–7) describes multi-geared paddle wheels working as a ship odometer, the earliest of its kind.
 The first mention of paddle wheels as a means of propulsion comes from the 4th–5th century military treatise De Rebus Bellicis (chapter XVII), where the anonymous Roman author describes an ox-driven paddle-wheel warship.